Pterify/FlexaCP/README.md

       },
       "passwordgenerator": {
         "signup": true,
-        "note": "Use this to disable registering on flexa.", "length": 16
+        "note": "Use this to disable registering on Flexa.", "length": 16
       },
       "allow": {